How are Clovis Unified School District schools doing?

 We know our local schools are among the best in California, making our community a desirable place to live.
 This helps keep our property values high and our neighborhoods strong.

 Didn’t California voters passed Proposition 51 in 2016 to provide funding for K-12 and community college facility repairs?

 Despite the passage of Proposition 51, a statewide school construction bond measure, our schools still need a dedicated source of local funding to address identified facility needs.
 Proposition 51 funds are controlled at the state level and are only available when districts can provide matching funds.
 Since 1986 Clovis Unified has been successful in leveraging $751 million in local funds to complete $1.3 billion dollars in new construction, maintenance, repairs and improvements to our school facilities.
 Passing a local bond measure is the only way our CUSD schools can become eligible to receive proposition 51 funds.
 Without this measure, CUSD would not qualify for Prop 51 funds, and these funds would be lost to other communities.

-Who would be able to vote on a potential measure?
+Who will be able to vote on a bond measure?

-All registered voters in the Clovis Unified School District would be eligible to vote on a potential measure.
+All registered voters in the Clovis Unified School District would be eligible to vote on a bond measure.

 What level of support would this measure need to pass?

 In order to pass, a measure would need to be supported by 55% of those who vote.